 It’s a short walk from there over to Gelupo – the gelateria from the equally delicious Bocca di Lupo – where you can find an ice cream to enjoy in the nearby St. Anne’s churchyard gardens or Soho Square.
 We’d love to tell you that the central wooden hut here was once the site of subterranean code breaking during the war, or houses London’s smallest swimming pool…but unfortunately it’s literally just a tool shed.

 Of course, this is Britain, which means the above recommendation is only really valid for a small three week window in July.
 For the rest of the year, treat yourself to a magic-themed afternoon tea in the basement of Cutter & Squidge, or watch the world go by upstairs with one of their signature biskies (a biscuit-cookie-cake, obviously).
-If you’re after some more serious coffee, head to Milkbar, who will happily while away an afternoon discussing your chosen cup of joe, or The Society Club, whose walls are crammed with rare books and are particularly welcoming if you have a dog.
+If you’re after some more serious coffee, head one of these excellent Soho cafés for single-origin espresso and finely-tuned filters.

 If you need a way to work off all that lunch meat, however, there’s always time for a quick round at Swingers West End, which combines crazy golf with cocktails.

 Pay your respects to old Soho by dropping in for a half at The French House.
-The pub of choice for literati and luvvies past and present (Dylan Thomas and Francis Bacon were fans), it’s a refreshingly authentic change from some other spots in the area, set in a Grade II listed building.
+The pub of choice for literati and luvvies past and present (Dylan Thomas and Francis Bacon were fans), it’s one of the most authentic, old-school pubs in Soho, set in a Grade II listed building.
 Get a half-pint of woody Breton cider to enjoy whilst leaning on the open window bar if it’s nice out – just don’t be tempted to start instagramming your #drinks, or expect some grumbling and pointing to the no tech sign.

 There are plenty cultural things to do in Soho at this time of day – Soho Theatre is just down the road from the French, and plays host to a variety of comedy and new theatre shows; from well-known names trying out sets, to new faces on the rise – it hosted Fleabag and Bryony Kimmings on their way up.

 Both La Bodega Negra and Barrafina offer exciting journeys on the way into the restaurant – at La Bodega, you’ll have to venture into what looks like a seedy Soho sex shop, but in reality disguises a dimly lit underground Mexican restaurant with unbelievable food and an impressive tequila list.
-At Barrafina, your exciting journey is more likely to be a queue given its no reservations policy; but the mouthwatering tapas inside is the kind of food you could happily wait days for.
+At Barrafina, your exciting journey is more likely to be a queue given that it’s one of the most popular no bookings restaurants in London; but the mouthwatering tapas inside is the kind of food you could happily wait days for.

 And to curb those early morning hunger pangs, head to Balans on Old Compton Street, where they serve up superb cocktails into the wee hours of the morning and some genuinely excellent food up until 5 or 6am six nights a week (they close at 2am on a Sunday).
 The menu is surprisingly extensive, with everything from small bites to 12oz steaks and cooked breakfasts.